844.520.6993

 Today, businesses are found online.
 Build your cleaning business’ online presence through a website, Google My Business account, and social media accounts to help potential customers find you easily.

-Create a website and learn the basics of SEO to rank for internet searches related to cleaning.
-Mention all the services you provide.
+• Create a website and learn the basics of SEO to rank for internet searches related to cleaning.
+A special tip on how to expand your cleaning business using online marketing, make sure to mention all the services you provide.
 For example, you could list janitorial services, housekeeping services, and cleaning services.
 If you clean commercial properties, mention that you offer commercial cleaning services.
 People may search for any of those cleaning-related terms.

-Ensure your website and all your ads contain a way to contact you.
+• Ensure your website and all your ads contain a way to contact you.
 Email is okay, but phone numbers are better.
 If online marketing feels overwhelming, consider outsourcing marketing to a qualified third-party agency.
-This investment can be a smart one, as it will free you up to focus on your business, while still growing your essential online presence.
+This investment can be a smart one, as it will free you up to focus on scaling your cleaning business while still growing your essential online presence.

 Community Marketing

-Community marketing is a tried and true way to get in front of potential customers.
+Community marketing is a tried and true way on how to scale a cleaning business and get in front of potential customers.
 Examples of community marketing include the following:

 • Networking with friends and family